rbhachu/the-mojo-blog/README.md

 ## Useage Instructions
-<p>Finally, to run the Blog, simply execute the followiging command in your terminal (ensuring you are in the correct project directory too).</p>
+<p>Finally, to run the Blog, simply execute the following command in your terminal (ensuring you are in the correct project directory too).</p>

 ```sh
 npm start
 ```
+<p>After a few seconds, your browser should automatically open to the following link: 'http://localhost:3000' and display the project.</p>

 ## Author